RCJacH/RCJacH.github.io/content/post/Analysis/Jacob-Collier/Scooping.md

 Several observations after attempting to apply this techinque in my work:

 1. Pay attention to the word choices.
-   Jacob Collier uses "Wow" for many scooping instances, but the effect is too recognizeable, and might not be fitting for genres other than the Steve Wonder type of R&B.
+   Jacob Collier uses "wow" or "oh" for many scooping instances, but the effect is too recognizeable, and might not be fitting for genres other than the Steve Wonder type of R&B.
 2. Note-choice is important.
    Sometimes the most prominant voice is not the top one.
    Jacob Collier uses a lot of volume automation to bring out important voices, usually the one in pentatonic scale, in post-production.